mimoralea/king-pong/report.md

 Since we used cutting edge technologies, some of the steps we had to take in order to make this project work were completely in the dark.
 We had very little guidance that if we had picked some other technology, it would had been much easier to follow examples.
 For example, deep learning is a very new technology, with the emerging tools such as TensorFlow there is enough material in how to process images, but little in how to process a series of images as to model the motion of the ball.
 This challenge was resolved when reading [very useful posts](https://www.nervanasys.com/demystifying-deep-reinforcement-learning/?imm_mid=0e2d7e&cmp=em-data-na-na-newsltr_20160420) about deep reinforcement learning, but the practical examples were not the norm.

 ### Improvement

+Short GIFs of the moments when the agent loses:

+![Loss 1][o1]
+![Loss 2][o2]
+![Loss 3][o3]
+![Loss 4][o4]
+![Loss 5][o5]
+![Loss 6][o6]

+Although completely satisfied with the results, the agent can definitely be improved.
+Here are some of the weak spots of the agent:

+    - It doesn't have a large visibility of the ball trajectory when updating q values.
+For example, the agent uses only 4 frames to update q values.
+The problem with this is that if it had more frames, the values would be able to propagate further.
+Imagine you being able to only see the last 4 frames of the ball, you anticipation to the plays are much more delayed.
+The same happens with the agent.
+Though, this is expensive and it might not improve performance greatly.
+Though, more explaration is required.
+    - Discount factor could be improved.
+As we discussed before, some of the hyper parameters were selected on a trial and error way.
+One good improvement would be to use some randomized algorithms and pick the best parameters.

 We can think of some improvements the agent would benefit from.
 For example, currently we only sample 60 images from the 50,000 images in the memory queue.
 This is a rather small portion of what could be sampled, even if performed on every timestep.